 The League also believes the city should improve its SCMR (street construction, maintenance and reconstruction) and long-range planning, find ways to enhance the city's economic base and continually promote good working relations among the public, the city administration and Kent State University.

 History: The League`s position on this issue was adopted in 1986 and updated and condensed in 1999.
 The following is a statement of the condensed position adopted at the 1999 annual meeting.
-The position was updated in 2003.
+The position was updated in 2003 and 2017.

-The League of Women Voters of Kent recognizes that the Kent City School District is an exemplary school system that strives to provide students with a quality, comprehensive education.
-The district has exhibited financial responsibility and stability.
-The system's ability to be a model educational institution stems from its dedicated, well-trained staff and fine physical facilities that are made possible through voter and community support.
+The League of Women Voters of Kent strongly supports public school systems which are empowered by and responsive to the communities they serve.
+The League supports school systems that strive to provide students with a quality, comprehensive education and exhibit financial responsibility and stability.
+A system's ability to be a model educational institution stems from its dedicated, well-trained staff and fine physical facilities that are made possible through voter and community support.